MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-platform-overview.md

 ms.author: jswymer
 ---
 # AL platform overview
-This article the different parts of the AL platform that are available for extension developers.
+This article introduces the different parts of the AL platform that are available for extension developers.

 ## Overview
 Business Central comes with a rich platform of system modules and capabilities that you can leverage in your extensions.